MicrosoftDocs/globalization/globalization/testing/internationalization-checklist.md

 * Data written in the application running one language should be able to be read when the application is running any other supported language.

-* If the written file is intended for use with a third-party application, ensure that the third-party application can read the file correctly once data in different languages is included.
+* If the written file is intended for use with a third-party application, ensure that the third-party application can read the file correctly once data in different languages and scripts is included.

 ## Localizability